MG2033/MobileNet-V2/README.md

 # MobileNet-V2
-An Implementation of MobileNet-V2 in PyTorch
+An Implementation of MobileNet-V2 in TensorFlow